hellocharli/auserlese/README.md

     *   Paste **your public SSH key** (e.g., the contents of `~/.ssh/id_rsa.pub` or `~/.ssh/id_ed25519.pub` from your Ansible control node) into this file. **Ensure it's the PUBLIC key, not the private key!**
 6.  **Commit and Push:** Save your changes, commit them to your working branch, and push the branch to your fork on GitHub.
     ```bash
-    git add script.sh key
+    git add bootstrap.sh key
     git commit -m "Configure bootstrap script for personal use"
     git push -u origin personal # Push your new branch
     ```
-7.  **Use:** Now you can use the `curl | bash` command as described in the "How to Use" section, making sure the URL points to `script.sh` on the branch you just pushed (`personal` in this example).
+7.  **Use:** Now you can use the `curl | bash` command as described in the "How to Use" section, making sure the URL points to `bootstrap.sh` on the branch you just pushed (`personal` in this example).

 ## Prerequisites on Target Machine